 Salary Info and Job Outlook

 While the BLS doesn't provide information specifically for cost engineers, it does provide data pertaining to cost estimators, a closely related discipline.
-According to the BLS, the median annual salary earned by cost estimators was $59,460 in May 2013.
-The employment of such estimators is expected to grow by 26% between 2012 and 2022, per the BLS, which is significantly faster than the national average for all career fields.
-On the other hand, overall employment for engineers is supposed to increase 9% from 2012-2022, which is on par with average growth in all other occupations.
+According to the BLS, the median annual salary earned by cost estimators was $66,610 in 2020.
+The employment of such estimators is expected to decline by 1% between 2019 and 2029, per the BLS.
+On the other hand, overall employment for engineers is supposed to increase 3% from 2019-2029, which is on par with average growth in all other occupations.